discordjs/guide/guide/popular-topics/permissions.md

 // returns true if any of the members roles pass the provided validating function
 ```

+If you want to slightly enhance the system slightly you can include the guild owner by comparing the executing members ID with `message.guild.ownerID`.
+To include permission checks like `ADMINISTRATOR` or `MANAGE_GUILD` into your system keep reading, as we will cover this at a later point in this guide.

-<p class = "tip">`message.member` can be uncached on large guilds if the respective member was not online, dnd or idle during the uptime of your bot.
+<p class = "tip">`message.member` can be uncached on large guilds (250+ members) if the respective member was not online, dnd or idle during the uptime of your bot.
 If this is the case you need to fetch the member with [`guild.fetchMember(msg.author)`](https://discord.js.org/#/docs/main/stable/class/Guild?scrollTo=fetchMember)</p>

 ### Terminology